AraujoH/norta_scenarios/README.md

 # Scenario Generation with NORTA
 ## Author: Hugo Santarém de Araújo

+**Dec.
+22, 2025**
+- The code now generates scenarios as required by the "Intraday Market under price consistency" project.
+Instead of generating independent scenarios and rearrange them to have the past realizations fixed, the code now generates scenarios that fix and condition new realizations on past ones.

+--- To be edited
 This code base is using the [Julia Language](https://julialang.org/) and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named